 Age-related degeneration of the spine is usually the cause of synovial cysts.
 Systemic diseases that affect the joints (rheumatoid arthritis) can also be associated with this type of cyst.
 These cysts are usually most common in patients 65 years and older.

 They can be treated with conservative care, such as physical therapy, but often once symptomatic they require surgical resection.
 Synovial cyst surgery often entails a focused removal of the cyst, but sometimes a fusion surgery is needed as well to stabilize the joint of origin.
 In either case, minimally invasive spine surgery can be an option.

 Common Symptoms of a Synovial Cyst

 The location and size of the cyst affect the symptoms experienced by patients.
-However some patients may not experience symptoms at all.
-When the cysts causes a problem, common symptoms include:
+However, some patients may not experience symptoms at all.
+When the cysts cause a problem, common symptoms include:

 - Back pain that worsens when standing/walking